syumai/workers/_examples/sockets/README.md

 # sockets

-- makes a TCP connection to tcpbin.com:4242.
+- makes a TCP connection to tcpbin.com:4242 and sends message.

 ## Development